usnistgov/OSCAL/docs/content/tutorials/catalog/_index.md

 }
 {{< /highlight >}}

+The root of the OSCAL control catalog model is the [`catalog`](/documentation/schema/catalog-layer/catalog/json-schema/#oscal-catalog-json_catalog) property.

+In the example above, the contents of the `catalog` property is provided as empty object properties.
+These are included to illustrate the content model of an OSCAL catalog, and we will be covering each child property's syntax later in this tutorial.

 The `id` property (on line 3) is the document's *universally unique identifier* (UUID), a unique 128-bit number displayed as a string of hyphenated hexadecimal digits as defined by [RFC 4122](https://tools.ietf.org/html/rfc4122).
 OSCAL documents use a version 4 UUID (randomly generated) to uniquely identify the document.

-A `catalog` contains:
+A `catalog` contains the following properties:

 - `metadata` (required) - Provides document metadata for the catalog.
+This is explored below in the [defining the catalog's metadata](#defining-the-catalogs-metadata) section of this tutorial.
 - `groups` (optional) - Allows for grouping of `controls` and other `groups` properties.
 Contains one or more group objects.
+This is explored below in the [representing groups in a catalog](#representing-groups-in-a-catalog) section of this tutorial.
-- `controls` (optional) - Contains one or more control objects, which can nest other control objects.
+- `controls` (optional) - Contains one or more control objects, which can nest other control objects to identify an optional portion of a control that can be managed as a discrete unit (e.g., a control enhancement).
+This is explored below in the [representing control information](#representing-control-information) section of this tutorial.
 - `back-matter` (optional) – Contains references used within the catalog.
+Use of `back-matter` is not covered in this tutorial.
 {{% /tab %}}
 {{% tab %}}
 {{< highlight yaml "linenos=table" >}}